fritshoogland-yugabyte/yb_stats/BUILD.md

 Yum command for install:
 ```
-yum install -y git openssl-devel
+sudo yum install -y git openssl-devel gcc
 ```
-When on Mac OSX, there doesn't seem to any dependencies.
+When on Mac OSX, there doesn't seem to any dependencies, provided xcode is installed.

 ## install cargo
 The most common way to install cargo on OSX or Linux is: